Ashland Avenue

-Ashland Avenue is a north-south street in Chicago, in whose grid system it is 1600W.
+Ashland Avenue is a north-south street in Chicago, in whose grid system it is designated as 1600W.
 It is 2 miles west of State Street, the city's north-south baseline.
 It is one of the major streets on the city's west side.

 Transportation

 On the Chicago "L", Ashland is served by two stations on the Green Line, one on the Lake Street Elevated and the other on the Englewood branch; the Lake Street station is also served by the Pink Line.
 The Orange Line also has a station serving Ashland Avenue.
+Ashland is also served by the Blue Line at the Division and Illinois Medical District stations, the Red Line at Jarvis station, and the Brown Line at Paulina station; Both the Illinois Medical District and Paulina stations are located one block west of Ashland.
+On the Metra, Ashland is served by the Union Pacific North and Northwest Lines at Clybourn, the Rock Island Suburban Service at Brainerd, and the Metra Electric Blue Island Branch at Ashland/Calumet Park.

+Ashland Avenue is primarily served by two bus routes: 9 Ashland and X9 Ashland Express.
+CTA bus route 9 runs from Ravenswood station on Metra's Union Pacific North Line to a bus turnaround just south of 95th Street.
+Some weekday buses continue south via Beverly Boulevard toward 104th Street at Vincennes Avenue near a Rock Island District Metra station.
+Bus route X9 operates as an express service, running from Irving Park Road at Sheridan Road near a Red Line station toward the same bus turnaround at 95th Street.